The solution

 Needs to be addressed

-- To get around in a vehicle that is practical, ergonomic, environmentally friendly, quiet and non-polluting, multi-purpose and comfortable to drive in good or bad weather.
+- To get around in a vehicle that is practical, ergonomic, environmentally friendly, quiet and non-polluting, multi-purpose and comfortable to ride in good or bad weather.

 - Reduce our dependence to cars and related pollution.